 While the hood is really well built, and surprisingly light, it does pose some problems when it comes to traveling.
 It’s big, and that makes it unwieldy to travel with.
 If you want to pack the lens in a reasonable case, such as a Pelican Protector 1510 or a ThinkTank Photo/SKB ISeries 2011-8, the hood is going to make the already tight fit tighter.

 The best option might be just to find an alternative for use in the field, which is what I did and borrowed a Pelican 1510 and a Lens Coat Travel Hood.
 This worked great for transporting and shading the lens, but it’s also where I ran into problems with the Canon cover.
-Since the Canon cover is designed to be used with their hood, it doesn’t fit securely when you don’t have the cover in place.
+Since the Canon cover is designed to be used with their hood, it doesn’t fit securely when you don’t have the hood in place.
 While you can tighten down the Velcro strap on the cover somewhat, you can’t quite tighten it down to stay on the bare lens real well.

 Admittedly, Lens Coat also has a soliton for the hood problem with their “Hoodie” lens caps.
 These you can get sized for the lens itself and go about it that way.